Less than a month to go until the careers festival

 The event, on Wednesday March 6th, pulls together some 100 employers, universities and colleges as well as a range of other organisations to offer young Powys students an insight into the opportunities which await them.

-This year the event will be formally launched by the Welsh Government's Minister for Education, Kirsty Williams AM and will feature keynote speeches from Capital FM Breakfast presenter (and former Gwernyfed High School pupil) Ben Sheppard and two-times British Historic Rally Championship winner (and Builth Wells man) Jason Pritchard.
+This year the event will be formally launched by the Welsh Government's Minister for Education, Kirsty Williams AM.
+It will feature keynote speeches from Capital FM Breakfast presenter (and former Gwernyfed High School pupil) Ben Sheppard and two-times British Historic Rally Championship winner (and Builth Wells man) Jason Pritchard.

 Chair of the partnership, Jackie Parker commented: "We are really looking forward to this year's festival and we are delighted that the event will be launched by the Minister.
 2018 was a great show and we want to make this year event better.